Frequently asked questions

 Incomplete information regarding a family can be amended and relevant family members and relationships added.

-Is the Jewish Monument able to disclose additional personal data of either victims or survivors of the Holocaust?
+Is the Digital Jewish Monument able to disclose additional personal data of either victims or survivors of the Holocaust?

 Our editors are not allowed to provide information other than that which is publicised on our website.
-For additional information, we refer visitors to the NIOD, the Red Cross (War Aftercare Department) the "Oorlogsgravenstichting" and the remembrance centres of the former concentration camps at Westerbork, Amersfoort and Vught and other partner institutions.
+For additional information, we refer visitors to the NIOD, the National ArchiveRed Cross the "Oorlogsgraven Stichting" and the remembrance centres of the former concentration camps at Westerbork, Amersfoort and Vught and other partner institutions.

 Is it possible to view ‘Jokos' Files or ‘Liro’ cards?